-Appendix A in Gilbert et al. (2015) focuses on a decision regarding retrofitting an existing bridge to meet minimum performance specifications or replacing the existing bridge with a new one in a fictional Riverbend, USA.
+Appendix A in Gilbert, Butry, Helgeson and Chapman (68) focuses on a decision regarding retrofitting an existing bridge to meet minimum performance specifications or replacing the existing bridge with a new one in a fictional Riverbend, USA.
 The benefits and costs under consideration range from the direct construction-related costs to reduced damages from natural disasters to recurring benefits to motorists and residents.
 The following is adapted from that example.